 My Perfect Pet meats are lightly baked to the minimum temperatures recommended by the FDA, making the food safe to store and handle, and also making it more digestible in the dog's system.
 Think about the texture of a fresh, raw filet.
 It is soft and moist, but you probably can't cut it with a fork.
 Lightly cooked to the recommended temperature, you can easily cut it or bite into it.
-(Now if you cook it at high heat for another few hours, it will be almost impossible to chew or digest, and this is what happens to foods during rendering or extrusion into dry food.)
+(Now if you cook it at high heat for another few hours, it will be almost impossible to chew or digest, and this is what happens to foods during rendering or processing for dry food.)

 Lightly baking also enhances the flavor and aroma for the dog.
 Think about the smell of the raw turkey as you put it into the oven, compared to the delicious aroma as you pull it out of the oven baked.
 It is irresistible for dogs!

 Feeding a raw diet requires strict discipline in handling, serving and cleanup to avoid cross contamination with their own food or family members.

-Dehydrated foods are becoming more popular as a convenient alternative to fresh, but made with higher quality real ingredients than canned or dry.
+Dehydrated foods are becoming more popular as a convenient alternative to fresh.
 Most dehydrated foods use low heat to dehydrate the ingredients, and may also meet the FDA requirements for food handling and safety.

 The canning process requires foods to be heated to higher temperatures, and many ingredients have already been subjected to higher heat during rendering and other processing.

 Dry kibble is the most highly processed and preserved of the pet food choices - making it also the lowest cost.
-Many pet owners add fresh food to the dry, mixing it together to add more fresh flavor, or some prefer "cereal" in the morning and freshly baded dinner at night.
+Many pet owners add My Perfect Pet food to the dry, mixing it together to add more fresh flavor, or some prefer "cereal" in the morning and freshly baded dinner at night.
 Either way, the dogs enjoy it more and even a little fresh food is better than none.

 Fresh, whole foods are subject to more stringent regulation therefore more likely to be safer and healthier.
-Standards for pet food manufacturing are much more lenient except in cases where contaminants in the pet food have been identified and are putting pets and other family members are risk.
+Standards for pet food manufacturing are much more lenient, and contaminants in pet food can put pets and other family members are risk.